 No Proper Lease Agreement

 Allowing a holdover tenancy means that there won’t be a proper lease moving forward.
 This can poorly affect your business in the long run.
-Since you won’t have a set end date for the tenancy, you won’t be able to prepare for a vacancy once the tenant decides to leave your rental.
+Since you won’t have a set end date for the tenancy and lease, you won’t be able to prepare for a vacancy once the tenant decides to leave your rental.

 Plus, you won’t have the peace of mind of knowing that your tenants will take good care of your home since there’s no written agreement to do so.